How Do Gas Air Compressors Work?

 The air end is the part of the air compressor that compresses air.
-The air end draws atmospheric air into the compression chamber, where it is then forced into a compact space.
+The air end draws atmospheric air into the compression chamber, which is then forced into a compact space.
 It’s this act of forcing air molecules closer together that compresses air.

 An Example Gas Air Compressor